FaisalAl-Tameemi/nodejs-auth-bcrypt/README.md

-Hi folks,

-Today we reviewed and discussed the following:
+Reviewed and discussed the following:

 - ExpressJS Middleware
   - We did the example of simply counting the number of requests being made to our server using a simple middleware.